tessia-project/tessia-baselib/doc/index.md

 # Tessia base library - tessia-baselib

-An abstraction layer to manage the communication with various types of hypervisors and guest systems in order to perform actions like activate, deactivate, hotplug resources, and others.
+An abstraction layer to manage the communication with different types of IBM Z hypervisors and guest systems in order to perform actions like activate, deactivate, hotplug resources,and others.

-This library is part of the tessia solution but can also be used standalone by system administrators/developers seeking for a python library to control their System z hypervisors/guests to automate their environments.
+This library is part of the tessia solution but can also be used standalone by developers/system administrators seeking for a python library to automate their IBM Z environments.

 **User guide**